mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Assumptions on Transport Security Links

 Any secure channel can be used as a transport layer to protect MLS messages such as QUIC, TLS, WireGuard or TOR.
-Though the MLS protocol is designed to consider the following threat-model:
+However, the MLS protocol is designed to consider the following threat-model:

 -- The attacker can read and write arbitrary messages inside the secure transport channel.

 This departs from most threat models where we consider that the secure channel used for transport always provides secrecy.
-The reason for this consideration is that in the group setting active malicious insiders or adversarial services are be considered.
+The reason for this consideration is that in the group setting, active malicious insiders or adversarial services are to be considered.

-### Metadata protection for unencrypted group operations
+### Metadata Protection for Unencrypted Group Operations

 The main use of the secure transport layer for MLS is to protect the already limited amount of metadata.
-Very little information is contained in the unencrypted header of the MLS Protocol message format for group operation messages, and application messages are always encrypted in MLS.
+Very little information is contained in the unencrypted header of the MLS protocol message format for group operation messages, and application messages are always encrypted in MLS.

 Contrary to popular messaging services, the full list of recipients cannot be sent to the server for dispatching messages because that list is potentially extremely large in MLS.
-So, the metadata typically consists of a pseudo-random Group Identifier (GID), an numerical index referring to the key needed to decrypt the ciphertext content and another numerical value to determine the epoch of the group (the number of group operations that have been performed).
+Therefore, the metadata typically consists of a pseudo-random Group Identifier (GID), a numerical index referring to the key needed to decrypt the ciphertext content, and another numerical value to determine the epoch of the group (the number of group operations that have been performed).

-MLS protocol provides an authenticated "Authenticated Additional Data" field for application to make data available outside the MLSCiphertext.
+The MLS protocol provides an authenticated "Authenticated Additional Data" field for applications to make data available outside the MLSCiphertext.

 > **RECOMMENDATION:**